hdl/containers/doc/sphinx/ug/AllInOne.rst

 .. role:: maroon

 ..
 NOTE::
-   These images are coloured :maroon:`BROWN` in the :ref:`Graph generation/parsing <Development:graph-generation>`.
+   These images are coloured :maroon:`BROWN` in the :ref:`Development:graphs`.

 Multiple tools from fine-grained images are included in larger images for common use cases.
 These are named ``REGISTRY_PREFIX/[ARCHITECTURE/][COLLECTION/]MAIN_USAGE``.